Country of origin claims

 You are protected by the law when you make country of origin representations, provided you meet certain criteria.

-More information about using the Australian Made label is available from the ACCC's publication Country of origin claims and the Australian Consumer Law.
+More information about using the Australian Made label is available from the Australian Competition and Consumer Commission's (ACCC) publication Country of origin claims and the Australian Consumer Law.

-Under the new system, most foods that are produced, grown or made in Australia will be required to display a label with:
+Most foods produced, grown or made in Australia are required to display a label with:

 - the kangaroo in a triangle system to help consumers easily and quickly identify the food’s Australian origin